RepoDevil/website/website/src/forks/index.md

 # Endorsed Forks

-Forks are alternative versions of Mihon with exclusive features.
+Forks are alternative versions of Himitsu with exclusive features or Based in.

 <VPHomeFeatures />